 Each day we are doing thousands of movements, from walking to writing and so many more.
 Have you ever wondered which system is responsible for organizing and smoothening all these movements?
 The answer to that question lies within the structure called basal ganglia.

-Basal ganglia is a subcortical structure consisting of several connected nuclei located in the brain.
+The basal ganglia are a collection of subcortical structures consisting of several connected nuclei located in the brain.
 They are called the caudate nucleus, putamen, globus pallidus, subthalamic nucleus, and substantia nigra (the last two are only functionally connected and related to this system).

-Two major pathways emerge from the basal ganglia, which project onto various structures of the brain, communicating with them.
-They are called the direct (excitatory) and indirect (inhibitory) pathways.
-This article will explain both of them, and also provide you with some relevant clinical aspects about them and the basal ganglia.
+This article will explain them, and also provide you with some relevant clinical aspects about them and the basal ganglia.

-Nuclei: caudate nucleus, putamen, globus pallidus, subthalamic nucleus, substantia nigra (last two are functionally connected)
+Nuclei: Striatum, globus pallidus, subthalamic nucleus, substantia nigra

 Function: movement modulation